obverter/obverter-web/_posts/2022-10-04-type-two-baseball.md

 Maybe I'll find a lucrative, satisfying career.

-Maybe this will be the moment where the our MVP catcher's left ankle and shin are liquefied during a play at the plate.
+Maybe this will be the moment where the our MVP catcher's left ankle and shin will be liquefied when he gets trucked on a play at the plate.

 In short, baseball is the perfect sport for those moments when you don't want to do anything but don't want to miss out on anything either.

-So next time you find yourself stuck watching a baseball game against your will, take solace in the fact that you're participating in one of life's great Type 2 fun activities!
+So next time you find yourself stuck watching a baseball game against your will, take solace in the fact that you're participating in one of life's great Type 2 fun activities.

 And who knows?
-Maybe someday you'll even find yourself enjoying it...in retrospect.
+Maybe someday you'll even find yourself enjoying it... in retrospect.